Affordable Home Development Program

 A. Affordable Homebuyers can not double-dip or duplicate benefits.
 For example, if the Market Rate sales price is $250,000 and the Developer drops the price to $200,000 to close the affordability gap.
 If the Homebuyer is preapproved for a $180,000 mortgage, they can use City of Houston down payment assistance for $20,000.

-Q: Will Affordable Homebuyers need to use specific homebuyer education courses? -
+Q: Will Affordable Homebuyers need specific homebuyer education courses? -

-A. The City has not proposed specific homebuyer education courses, however, the City strongly encourages proactive community engagement.
+A. The City does not propose specific homebuyer education courses.
+However, the City strongly encourages proactive community engagement.
 If you have partnered with a local agency or offer homebuyer education courses internally, please include this information in your application narratives.

-A. During the legal review process, the City and developer will agree to an Affordable Home count based on the submitted pre-application.
-The City’s intention is to not slow down the construction cycle.
+A. The City and developer will agree to an Affordable Home count based on the submitted pre-application during the legal review process.
+The City has no intention of slowing the construction cycle.
 The City can work with you to amend the Affordable Homes on your pre-application form if your project will yield at least 40 Affordable Homes.
 Please contact your Relationship Manager for more details.

-Q: We submitted the pre-application before the design plan was completed and are concerned we may not be able to reach the number of Affordable Homes submitted.
-Is there a way we can modify the count? -
+Q: We submitted the pre-application before the design plan was completed and are concerned that we may not reach the number of Affordable Homes submitted.
+Can we modify the count? -

 A. The City can work with you to amend the Affordable Homes on your pre-application form if your project will yield at least 40 Affordable Homes.
 Please contact your Relationship Manager for more details.